 But my approach to falseness is not finger-pointing so much as confession.
 My biggest concern about falseness is my own and so I think confession is the best way to teach it.
 If the shoe fits on anyone else, they’re welcome to join me in repentance.

-Question: Are there any teasers or cliffhangers you can give us for what you with be teaching while you are here (August 23-25)?
+Question: Are there any teasers or cliffhangers you can give us for what you will be teaching?

 Brad: Two come to immediately to mind.